Deco+ by Click Litehouse: Antique Brass & Satin Chrome Wiring Accessories for Trade

 Technical Detail: MiniGrid® Modularity and What It Means in Practice

 The core of Deco+ is the MiniGrid® system — a modular format where individual function modules snap or screw into unfurnished plates.
-This is what makes Deco+ genuinely useful on a job rather than just good-looking.
-You can configure a single plate to carry a 13A socket, an RJ11 outlet, and a switch, all within one tidy faceplate.
-That flexibility is a real time-saver when you’re fitting out a home office or a period property with awkward chase runs.
+This is what makes Deco+ a practical choice on a job rather than just a decorative one.
+A single plate can be configured to carry a combination of sockets, data outlets, and switches within one faceplate — useful for home offices, period properties, or any project where minimising the number of faceplates matters.

 Ratings and Spec Summary